 Warning: Salary in money formula missing the following salary types

-"Salary in money formula missing the following holiday pay salary types: Holiday pay (Monthly salaried), Holiday bonus (Monthly salaried)".
+If the salary types of the holiday calculation method are missing from the Salary in money of the salary model, the program warns: "Salary in money formula missing the following holiday pay salary types: Holiday pay (Monthly salaried), Holiday bonus (Monthly salaried)".

-The Salary in money formula can be checked and edited from: Payroll > Payroll > Salary model management > Select from the salary model > Formulas > Salary type formulas tab > Calculatory > Salary in money > Edit (pen/notepad)
+Payroll > Payroll > Salary model management > Select from the salary model > Formulas > Salary type formulas tab > Calculatory > Salary in money > Edit (pen/notepad)

-Add the missing salary types of the holiday calculation method from the green plus:
+Add the missing salary types from the green plus:

-- Salary type: Holiday pay (Monthly salaried)
+- Calculation: + and salary type: Holiday pay (Monthly salaried)

-- Salary type: Holiday bonus (Monthly salaried)
+- Calculation: + and salary type: Holiday bonus (Monthly salaried)

 Warning: Holiday calculation method formula does not form a daily price